wombleton/gitlaw-nz/acts/L/Land Transport Management Act 2003.md

     *   (b) under a contract that is funded in accordance with [section 26(e)][64].

     Section 147: inserted, on 13 June 2013, by [section 70][494] of the Land Transport Management Amendment Act 2013 (2013 No 35).

+    Section 147(1): amended, on 4 October 2013, by [regulation 3(1)][509] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 148 Varying registered exempt services without giving notice required by section 133

-*   A person who, without reasonable excuse, operates, in a region, a registered exempt service and varies the route or routes, timetables, or stops, stations, or terminals of the registered exempt service without giving the notice required under [section 133][239] commits an offence and is liable on summary conviction to a fine not exceeding---
+*   A person who, without reasonable excuse, operates, in a region, a registered exempt service and varies the route or routes, timetables, or stops, stations, or terminals of the registered exempt service without giving the notice required under [section 133][239] commits an offence and is liable on conviction to a fine not exceeding---

     *   (a) $30,000, in the case of a first offence against this section; and

     *   (b) $60,000, in the case of a second or subsequent offence against this section.

     Section 148: inserted, on 13 June 2013, by [section 70][494] of the Land Transport Management Amendment Act 2013 (2013 No 35).

+    Section 148: amended, on 4 October 2013, by [regulation 3(1)][509] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 149 Power to inspect records